rozbb/draft-waict-transparency/waict-signalling.md

 TODO: Guidance around handling requests made in parallel or concurrently to discovering a header.

+If the client had a previously stored WAICT record for an origin, it will overwrite it with the new configuration if:

+ * The new record is mode 'enforce' and the previous record was mode 'audit', or
+ * The new record and old record have a mathcing mode and the effective `max-age` is further in the future.

 When a client has a stored WAICT record for an origin, the client MUST check that each response is valid according to the provided WAICT manifest and transparency proof (see spec TODO).

 If any response is invalid, as described in spec TODO, the client follow the enforcement requirements laid out below.